orlygur-arnalds/Works-releases/README.md

 Arto Lindsay – I Had A Fever When
 In 2023 Arto Lindsey came to Iceland to play in Mengi for two gigs.
 I ended up doing sound on one of the gigs.
-For the trip he also wanted to record an album wich I help'd to record.
+For the trip he also wanted to make an album wich I help'd to record.
+I ended up also contrubuting electronics, we did a few experiments together the two of us as well as Skúli Sverrisson and John McCowen and the process was qiote inspireing.
+We recorded

 Orgel verk